 Radio Shows featuring Anjali Forber-Pratt

 In March 2012, Washington, DC celebrated its 20th anniversary of the Environmental Film Festival.
-This film festival has become one of the world’s largest and most influential showcases of environmental films.
-The Festival presents a diverse selection of high quality environmental films, including many national and world premieres.
-Executive Director … Read moreThe World Accessible Sports Events & Festivals Sustainability
+This Environmental film festival has become one of the world’s largest and most influential showcases of environmental films.
+The Environmental Festival presents a diverse selection of high quality environmental films, including many national and world premieres. … Read moreThe World Accessible Sports Events & Festivals Sustainability

-Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
-Meet Tony Volpentest.
-Tony achieved his dream of running in the Olympics, becoming a four-time Paralympic Gold … Read moreThe World Accessible Sports
+Tony Volpentest Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
+Meet Tony Volpentest, a Paralympian with an inspiring story.
+Tony achieved his dream of running … Read moreThe World Accessible Sports